ourcodingclub/ourcodingclub.github.io/_tutorials/pandas-python-intro.md

 ### Spyder

 If you are attending the workshop 'live' on-site at Edinburgh University, the easiest way is to use the Spyder IDE (Integrated Development Environment) which is installed on the GeoSciences computers.
 It can also be installed on your laptop relatively easily.
-It is included in the <a href="https://www.anaconda.com/download/" target="_blank">Anconda Python distibution which can be downloaded here</a>.
+It is included in the [Anconda Python distibution which can be downloaded here](https://www.anaconda.com/download/).
 Be sure to download the Python 3 version!

-The basics of Spyder were covered in the <a href="https://ourcodingclub.github.io/2018/01/26/python-intro.html" target="_blank">Introduction to Python tutorial</a>.
+The basics of Spyder were covered in the [Introduction to Python tutorial](https://ourcodingclub.github.io/2018/01/26/python-intro.html).

 ### Text Editor with the Linux/Mac Terminal or Command-line